jshpp0613-cloud/custom-hexaraster-gpu/README.md

 # custom-hexaraster-gpu
 A plug-in GPU.
-Open README.md to know more
+This GPU uses hexogonal rasterization for better graphics Connect to device via given USB ports